Man & woman stand on a hillside in tall, burnt grass while hiking, overlooking the coast on a Tasmania small ship cruise.

 Included

-Expedition voyage; expert expedition team, including a guest lecturer and a Tasmanian specialist; daily guided excursions on the Xplorer and Zodiac tender vessels, and kayaks where conditions allow; all meals, prepared by the chef on board; showcase wines, selected beers and soft drinks with lunch and dinner service; 24-hour coffee and selection of teas; captain’s welcome and farewell events, and open bridge access with the captain; comprehensive and fully guided sightseeing in each destination; all entrance fees to national parks and ports.
+Expedition voyage; expert expedition team, including a guest lecturer and a Tasmanian specialist; daily guided excursions on the Xplorer and Zodiac tender vessels, and kayaks where conditions allow; all meals, prepared by the chef on board; showcase wines, selected beers and soft drinks with lunch and dinner service; 24-hour coffee and selection of teas; captain’s welcome and farewell events, and open bridge access with the captain; comprehensive and fully guided sightseeing in each destination; standard WiFi on board; all entrance fees to national parks and ports.

 Exclusions